 The Grievance Process

 Loyola University Chicago is committed to maintaining an environment that is free from prohibited discrimination of any kind for members of the campus community, guests, and campus visitors.
-Accordingly, the University employs an administrative grievance process to resolve complaints involving gender-based or other bias-motivated misconduct.
+Accordingly, the University employs an administrative grievance process facilitated by the Office of Equity & Compliance to resolve complaints involving gender-based or other bias-motivated misconduct.
 This process is distinct from the process for addressing other student conduct matters, in that it employs an investigative model rather than a hearing model.

 The grievance process is available to any individual who reports being harmed by a Loyola student in a discriminatory manner and in alleged violation of the University's policies prohibiting the following: